miyuki/benchmarking-proposal/proposal.md

 >
 > Hal: I agree -- I don't think we can implement.

-Chandler also mentioned his [talk](https://www.youtube.com/watch?v=nXaxk27zwlk) at CppCon 2015.
+Chandler also mentioned his talk [2](#ref2) at CppCon 2015.
 This talk describes two primitives that can be used for benchmarking (using GCC extended asm syntax):

 ```C++
 static void escape(void *p)